Batchy Documentation

 --scan-plugin=<path>Scan a single plugin file and exit

 Positional arguments (bare audio file paths) are also loaded into the GUI.
+Relative GUI paths resolve from the current working directory, just like headless paths.

 Automation Flags